Akira Morishita: Musical career

-He joined the Star Hunt Academy after he met and was recommended by Laurenti M. Dyogi, ABS-CBN's resident director and head of its entertainment division.
+He joined the Star Hunt Academy (SHA) after he met and was recommended by Laurenti M. Dyogi, ABS-CBN's resident director and head of its entertainment division.
 Morishita was part of the original trainees of the Star Hunt Academy program, alongside Nate Porcalla, in 2018 and became part of "SHA Boys".
 He and his four co-members were trained for two years under Filipino and South Korean mentors from MU Doctor Academy; vocal coach Kitchy Molina; and dance coach Mickey Perz.
 They were officially announced in the pre-show of PBB Otso Big Night as Star Hunt trainees on August 3, 2019.

 Artistry

 Morishita have cited Ed Sheeran and Shawn Mendes as musical inspirations.

-Impact and influence

-Aside from being an idol, Morishita was known also as a dean's lister of his class.

 Personal life

 He was raised in Bulacan with his three sisters and one brother.
 His hobbies are drawing and painting, and playing various sports including basketball where he was a varsity player in high school, and eventually, he became part of the Star Magic All-Star Games; tennis; and badminton.
 A fan of anime, he cites Demon Slayer: Kimetsu no Yaiba and its main character Tanjiro Kamado as his favorite anime and character, respectively.